a0a7/a0a7/README.md

 ### Hi!
 I'm Alex
 I'm a hobbyist developer with a little bit of experience in webdev and C++.

-I have also used LUA and JS on occasion.

 ---

 ### Languages :